Treatment of the hip joint

 What are the surgical options?

-Currently, there are various surgical procedures to replace both joint components and to reduce pain while improving the patient’s quality of life.
-Hip arthroplasty is a procedure that has been established for years to treat advanced hip joint arthrosis.
-For years, uncemented and cemented hip endoprostheses have been implanted with very good results, expecting a 15-20 year durability until replacement surgery may be necessary.
+Currently, there are several surgical procedures available to replace both components of the joint and reduce pain while improving the patient’s quality of life.
+Hip arthroplasty is a well-established procedure for the treatment of advanced hip osteoarthritis.
+Uncemented and cemented hip endoprostheses have been implanted for years with very good results, with the expectation of a 15-20 year lifespan before replacement surgery may be required.

-What additional methods have been established in recent years?
+What additional methods have been introduced in recent years?

-Alternative treatment concepts have developed in recent years, so that many hip arthroses can be treated with bone-saving implants.
-In many cases, implants can be inserted by a minimally invasive anterior/anterior or antero-lateral technique, so allowing for a much faster postoperative mobilization.
+Alternative treatment concepts have been developed in recent years, allowing many hip arthrosis cases to be treated with bone-sparing implants.
+In many cases, implants can be inserted using a minimally invasive anterior/anterior or antero-lateral technique, allowing for much faster postoperative mobilization.

-Bone-sparing implants are short-shaft prostheses that require less bone resection than standard endoprostheses.
-These bone-saving implants often allow the implantation of a conventional implant in future replacement operations, so that these types of endoprostheses can be regarded as “prosthesis before prosthesis”.
+Bone-sparing implants are short stem prostheses that require less bone resection than standard endoprostheses.
+These bone-sparing implants often allow for the placement of a conventional implant in future replacement surgeries, so these types of endoprostheses can be considered „prosthesis before prosthesis“.

-Fig.2: Modern surgical treatment options for hip arthrosis (left) and two short-shaft prostheses (center, right)
+Figure 2: Modern surgical treatment options for hip arthrosis (left) and two short shaft prostheses (center, right).

-Why has implantation of a surface replacement prosthesis not been advised in the last years?
+Why has the implantation of a surface replacement prosthesis been discouraged in recent years?

-In recent times, it is not recommended to implant the surface replacement prosthesis.
-They lead to severe abrasion by the metal-on-metal bearing couple in many cases, resulting in metallosis, pseudotumors, hypersensitivity and neurological problems.
-Therefore, affected patients should urgently have a control of the metal ion serum concentration and further examinations to identify serious complications at an early stage.
-We perform such screening examination in affected patients in our center.
+In recent years, the implantation of surface replacement prostheses has not been recommended.
+In many cases, they lead to severe abrasion of the metal-on-metal bearing couple, resulting in metallosis, pseudotumors, hypersensitivity and neurological problems.
+Therefore, affected patients should urgently undergo serum metal ion monitoring and other tests to detect serious complications at an early stage.
+We perform such screening examinations in our center.

-Immediately after the surgical procedure, patients are mobilized with a full load on the affected joint and are left to continue their treatment after a few days.
+Immediately after surgery, patients are mobilized with full weight-bearing on the affected joint and can continue their treatment after a few days.
 With the Fast Recovery or Fast Track procedure, a quick return to normal activity is possible.
-Likewise, the hospital stay can be reduced to a few days.
+Hospital stay can also be reduced to a few days.

-In special cases with localized cartilage defects of the femoral head, a partial crowning with a HemiCAP can be performed to cover only the affected part – followed by a return to full activity.
+In special cases with localized cartilage defects of the femoral head, a partial prosthesis with a HemiCAP can be performed to cover only the affected area – followed by a return to full activity.

 Fig.3: Treatment of a local defect with a bone-saving HemiCAP prosthesis

-What are the requirements and what surgical techniques are used?
+What are the prerequisites and what surgical techniques are used?

-The precondition for such an intervention is an accurate diagnosis by means of X-ray and MRI, so that the extent of the cartilage damage can be assessed.
-These can also be implanted using minimally invasive techniques, so that patients can be discharged from inpatient treatment after a few days.
+The prerequisite for such a procedure is an accurate diagnosis using x-ray and MRI to assess the extent of cartilage damage.
+These can also be implanted using minimally invasive techniques, allowing patients to be discharged from the hospital after a few days.

-Patients are mobilized with a full load on the affected joint immediately after the surgical procedure.
+Patients are mobilized with full weight bearing on the affected joint immediately after surgery.
 After a few days, they are discharged for further treatment.

 What is MAKO Robotics?

-“Accurate to the millimeter” – this is important, especially in joint surgery, when operations have to be performed on delicate parts such as the hip or knee joint.
+„Accuracy to the millimeter“ is especially important in joint surgery, where delicate parts such as the hip or knee joint need to be operated on.
 Surgery on such complex joint structures, where bones lie close to tendons, ligaments and nerves, requires absolute precision.
-That is why we rely on the support of state-of-the-art technology in hip surgery.
-One of the most advanced is the so-called Mako SmartRoboticsTM®.
-More information on the methodology and advantages can be found on this page.
+That is why we rely on the most advanced technology in hip surgery.
+One of the most advanced is called Mako SmartRoboticsTM®.
+Read more about its methodology and benefits on this page.

-When does a replacement of the prosthesis be necessary?
+When does a prosthesis need to be replaced?

-As a result of the large number of hip prostheses implanted in recent decades, the number of replacement operations is constantly growing due to the incidence of prosthesis loosening.
-These can be caused by long service lives of the prostheses or have other causes.
-After a standing time of about 20 years, in many cases there is no cause of loosening found, so one speaks of an aseptic loosening.
-A possible reason for an early loosening of the prosthesis is the abrasion particles of the polyethylene plastic of many acetabular cups, which may degrade the bone in the area of the stem or the cups.
-Rarely, there is septic loosening due to bacterial infection, which may present as an early infection after implantation.
-However, if this occurs years later, we have a low-grade infection.
+As a result of the large number of hip prostheses implanted in recent decades, the number of hip replacement surgeries is increasing due to the incidence of prosthesis loosening.
+This may be due to the long service life of the prosthesis or other causes.
+In many cases, no cause of loosening can be found after about 20 years of use, which is called aseptic loosening.
+A possible reason for early loosening of the prosthesis is the abrasion particles of the polyethylene plastic of many acetabular cups, which can degrade the bone in the area of the stem or the cups.
+Rarely, septic loosening due to bacterial infection may occur as an early infection after implantation.
+However, if this occurs years later, it is a low-grade infection.

-Generally, the hip stem, the acetabulum or both parts can loosen, which then require replacement surgery.
-Depending on the size of the bone defect, either conventional endoprostheses or special implants are necessary for a successful replacement operation.
+In general, the hip stem, acetabulum, or both can loosen, requiring replacement surgery.
+Depending on the size of the bone defect, either conventional endoprostheses or special implants are required for a successful replacement.

-In the acetabular area, these are classic acetabular components that either press into the pelvic bone (press-fit cups), are screwed into the pelvic bone (screw cups) or are cemented in place.
-For larger defects, the bone fracture is usually filled using bone graft materials or foreign bone and a revision cup with the screw fixation option is selected.
+For the acetabulum, these are traditional acetabular components that are either pressed into the pelvic bone (press-fit cups), screwed into the pelvic bone (screw cups), or cemented into place.
+For larger defects, the fracture is usually filled with bone graft or foreign bone and a revision cup with screw fixation is selected.

-Fig. 1: Aseptic acetabular loosening treated by cup reconstruction with foreign bone and implantation of a revision cup
+Figure 1: Aseptic acetabular loosening treated with cup reconstruction with foreign bone and revision cup implantation.

-Fig. 2: Complex revision of a multiple pre-operated acetabular fracture with tilted and loosened revision cup.
-Change to a modular partial pelvic replacement (Lumic, Implantcast)
+Fig. 2: Complex revision of multiple previous acetabular fractures with tilted and loosened revision cup.
+Switch to modular partial pelvic replacement (Lumic, Implantcast).

-In the stem region, standard grade stems are used mostly for smaller defects, and revision systems with longer stems and the possibility of screw anchorage are selected only for larger defects if they affect the proximal part of the femur.
+In the stem area, standard grade stems are used primarily for smaller defects, and revision systems with longer stems and the option of screw anchorage are selected only for larger defects involving the proximal part of the femur.

-Fig. 3: Early aseptic loosening of a short shaft prosthesis after a period of 4.5 years, which could be changed to a standard grade prosthesis
+Fig. 3: Early aseptic loosening of a short stem prosthesis after 4.5 years, which was replaced with a standard grade prosthesis.

-Fig. 4: Change of a hip prosthesis shaft in the case of a periprosthetic fracture due to a loosening of the shaft
+Figure 4: Replacement of a hip prosthesis stem in a periprosthetic fracture due to stem loosening.

-In cases of septic loosening caused by bacterial infection, a two-stage exchange is necessary, involving the insertion of bone cement with antibiotic (as a placeholder) until the defect is healed.
-After 6-8 weeks, hip arthroplasty can be successfully replaced under antibiotic therapy.
+In cases of septic loosening caused by bacterial infection, a two-stage exchange is required, in which bone cement with antibiotic (as a placeholder) is inserted until the defect has healed.
+After 6-8 weeks, the hip arthroplasty can be successfully replaced under antibiotic therapy.

-For diagnostic purposes, a 3-phase skeletal scintigraphy is performed in many cases in addition to the conventional radiological examinations (conventional X-rays).
-If a septic loosening is suspected, an inflammatory scintigraphy (leukocyte scintigraphy) in combination with a puncture of the joint should be discussed for further diagnostics.
-In addition, the so-called SPECT-CT is also available to enable a highly specialized analysis of the prosthesis pain.
+In many cases, a 3-phase skeletal scintigraphy is performed in addition to conventional radiologic studies (conventional x-rays).
+If a septic loosening is suspected, an inflammation scintigraphy (leukocyte scintigraphy) in combination with a puncture of the joint should be discussed for further diagnosis.
+SPECT-CT is also available for a highly specialized analysis of prosthesis pain.

 What does mobilization look like?

-An early functional mobilization under full load follows in many cases, depending on the size of the defect and the replaced components.
-For larger defects or a slightly reduced bone quality, partial loading should be done for 6 weeks.
+In many cases, early functional mobilization under full weight-bearing is performed, depending on the size of the defect and the components replaced.
+For larger defects or slightly reduced bone quality, partial weight bearing should be used for 6 weeks.